What are the responsibilities of international students in the United States?

 - Students must keep two documents: 1) an I-94 form attached to their passport; and 2) an I-20 form showing that they are authorized by the INS to attend school in the United States.

 - Students may work on campus.
 They cannot work off campus in the United States during

 their first 12 months without special permission, which is given only by the INS and

-- A Social Security number is required for work.
-The identification number issued to
+- A Social Security number is required for employment.
+The identification number issued

-agencies or employers; they will not accept it.
-If you need further information about
+will not accept it.
+If you need further information about obtaining a Social Security

-- Students must carry a full course load of study during their stay here.
+- Students must carry a full course load of study during their stay in the United States.